coltonk9043/Coco-External-GTA-Menu/README.md

 # FAQ
 **Why is my Anti-Virus blocking the download / preventing this from running?**

-This Menu constantly monitors for keypresses and modifys the memory of another process.
+This Menu constantly monitors for keypresses and modifies the memory of another process.
 Anti-Viruses often flag programs like these because they operate similarly to Malware.
 This menu is fully open source and can be reviewed by anyone for malicious code.

 **Will this work online?**